bdevos/appjeniksaan-site/content/snippets/contact.md

 # Contact

-The easiest place to reach me is Twitter, where you can find me as [@appjeniksaan](https://twitter.com/appjeniksaan)
+The easiest place to reach me is Twitter [@appjeniksaan](https://twitter.com/appjeniksaan)

-If you would rather send an email, my address is [hello@appjeniksaan.nl](mailto:hello@appjeniksaan.nl)
+If you would rather contact me by email, my address is [hello@appjeniksaan.nl](mailto:hello@appjeniksaan.nl)